Hendini-25/quantum-systems-architecture/README.md

-### **PhaseLink**
+### **PhaseLink Transmission Model**

 A communication protocol using collapse events and phase tagging to synchronize systems without direct message transmission.

-> *(Note: This conceptual quantum communication protocol relies heavily on the QSSD's protocols.
-As such, information about "PhaseLink" and the "Quelephone" will be released after the QSSD, as they are conceptually similar; however, some key aspects of the two are different.)*
+> *(Note: This conceptual quantum communication protocol is necessary for the QSSD.
+As such, information about "QSSD" and the "Quelephone" will be released after the PhaseLink, as they are conceptually similar; however, the applications of the two are different.)*

 ### **QSSD (Quantum State Storage Drive)**

-A phase-corrected quantum memory protocol using ancilla-based quantum non-destructive measurement (QND) to validate and correct collapse-derived bit states.
+A phase-corrected quantum memory protocol using ancilla-based quantum non-destructive measurement (QND) to validate and correct collapse-derived bit states. the

-> *(Note: This device )*
+> *(Note: This conceptual quantum communication device relies heavily on the PhaseLink Transmission Model's protocols.
+As such, information about it and the "Quelephone" will be released after the PhaseLink, as they are conceptually similar; however, the applications of the two are different.)*

 ### **Quantum Brain**

-A neuromorphic quantum architecture using self-reinforcing collapse patterns and quaternary logic routing
+A photonic neuromorphic architecture using context-aware synapses, complex encoding, and quaternary logic routing.

 > *(Note: Mostly Complete.
 The quantum aspect of the Quantum Brain is not necessary for it to be useful.
-Its quantum aspects, including qubits and the usage of protocols from the QSSD, are to increase its capabilities.)*
+Its quantum aspects, including qubits and the usage of protocols from the PhaseLink Transmission Model, are to increase its capabilities.)*